taminob/Game-of-Life/README.md

 ### *.save-file
 You can pass a *.save-file as an argument to the program, open it through a file manager or open it inside the program.
 This is the format where saved games will be stored.
 They are binary written and can not be read through a editor.

+For rules and navigation read the in-program help (CTRL + H).